 If you’re looking to return home with some really unique gifts, the Zoo Gallery is definitely worth a visit.
 An eclectic mix of pottery, jewelry, prints, cards, furniture, home decor, and more.
 The Zoo Gallery represents the work of many talented local and national artists.

 89 Hotz Avenue

 Miramar Beach, FL

 About a 30-minute drive west of Destin, and you’ll find a local shopping gem in downtown Fort Walton Beach with 13,000 square feet of space and over 100 booths.
 No visit is ever the same to DeFrance Antiques.
-A continually changing inventory of vintage and antique furniture, unique home décor, handcrafted items, collectibles, jewelry, art, local honey, and homemade fudge.
+A continually changing vintage and antique furniture inventory, unique home décor, handcrafted items, collectibles, jewelry, art, local honey, and homemade fudge.

 230 Eglin Pkwy.
 SE

 Learn the History of “The World’s Luckiest Fishing Village”

 We know you love to visit Destin, and now you can learn the history of what makes it such a special place for the locals and hundreds of thousands who visit throughout the year.

 The Destin History & Fishing Museum is dedicated to preserving, documenting, and sharing the stories of the “World’s Luckiest Fishing Village” that was founded on the sandy shores of East Pass in the 1830s.